 Hematoma is a collection of blood.
 Surgical site hematomas occur from a blood vessel that is actively bleeding following a surgery.
 Small hematomas typically heal on their own.
-Large hematomas may need to be drained or the patient may need to return to the operating room to stop the blood vessel from bleeding, however this is rare.
+Large hematomas may need to be drained.
+Bleeding in the early days after surgery occasionally require further surgery to remove clots and control bleeding and rarely a transfusion is needed.
 Hematomas are most likely to occur within the first few days following surgery.
-Remember, you will have a lot of swelling at the surgical site.
-This is normal.
+Remember, you will have a lot of swelling at the surgical site, this is normal.